Kudirat Kekere-Ekun

-Education
+Early life and education

 Kekere Ekun was born on 7 May 1958 in London, United Kingdom.
 In 1980, she received a bachelor's degree in Law from the University of Lagos and was admitted to the Nigeria Bar on 10 July 1981, having graduated from the Nigerian Law School before she proceeded to the London School of Economics where she received a master's degree in Law in November 1983.

 Awards

 In October 2022, a Nigerian national honour of Commander of the Order of the Federal Republic (CFR) was conferred on her by President Muhammadu Buhari.

 Law career

 Kudirat joined the Lagos State Judiciary as Senior Magistrate II and rose to the position of the State High Court Judge.
 She served as Chairman of Robbery and Firearms Tribunal, Zone II, Ikeja between November 1996 to May 1999.
 She was appointed to the bench of the Nigerian courts of appeal in 2004 before her appointment as Justice of the Supreme Court of Nigeria in July 2013.